 On one level.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.
 Shared use of gym, plunge pool and tennis courts.

 Electric heating.
 Electric oven and hob, microwave, washing machine, TV with Freeview, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off road parking for one car.
 Visitor parking also available close by .
-Paved sun terrace with furniture joining onto communal lawned area.
-Two well-behaved dogs welcome.
+Paved sun terrace with furniture joining onto communal lawned area. one well-behaved dogs welcome.
 Sorry no smoking.
 Shop 3 miles, pub and beach 1 mile.
 Note: Children and babies welcome.

 Falmouth, with its magnificent natural harbour (the third largest in the world), winding streets and beaches, will keep you occupied for hours.
 The town's old harbourside pubs, excellent shopping, art gallery and stunning National Maritime Museum simply complete the picture.
 Pendennis Castle, built by Henry VIII, is Falmouth's most popular attraction, sited on its own peninsula with superb panoramic sea views.
 Across from Falmouth harbour is the beautiful town of St Mawes, surrounded by the rocky coves, sandy beaches and lush green countryside of the Roseland Peninsula.
 Go there by car (15 miles) or take the passenger ferry from Falmouth (15 minutes).